PHP 101

 This command will tell Composer to:

-• Copy it into our project directory under the vendor folder,
+located on Packagist.org (main Composer package repository) - Copy it into our project directory under the

-• Record dependency information into composer.json file
+folder, - Record dependency information into

-• Record the package’s version, time and hashes into composer.lock file to keep track of its states
+file - Record the package’s version, time and hashes into

 Compared to downloading the package manually and copying it into the project folder, this is very efficient.
-To use the package, all we need is including the autoload.php file into the project, as this example:
+To use the package, all we need is including the autoload.php

 <?php